Climbing

 Try to spend at least 2-3 sessions on volume and 0-1 sessions on projects per week.
 Building up a base is more important than trying to send a specific hard problem.
 Repeating a hard problem over and over again can also increase risk of injury.

 If you're a short climber, there will be some problems that are much easier for taller climbers.
 For example, I have a friend who is stronger and taller than me, but a weaker climber.
 The set of V3s I can do and the set of V3s he can do is completely disjoint.
-My advice is to treat this problem as a higher grade.
+My advice is to treat this problem like it is a higher grade.
 You can do it, but you might have to become stronger and scrappier.